fivetran/api_framework/README.md

 # Fivetran API Python framework

 This framework provides a simple way to interact with the Fivetran API using Python.
-It can be used to leverage information from any endpoint.
+You can interact with the Fivetran REST API using Python to facilitate automation workflows.
 Test out a few of the example use cases and determine the best path forward for automating Fivetran activity/monitoring.

 ## Disclaimer:
  This framework is intended to help consumers better understand the Fivetran API.
 It can be used as a 'jumping off point' for custom solutions that a organization may require.